ovh/docs/pages/web/hosting/diagnosis_database_errors/guide.en-ie.md

 #### Check ongoing incidents

-First, check on [https://web-cloud.status-ovhcloud.com/](https://web-cloud.status-ovhcloud.com/) whether your data centre, hosting cluster or CloudDB server is affected by an incident on the OVHcloud infrastructure.
+First, check on [https://web-cloud.status-ovhcloud.com/](https://web-cloud.status-ovhcloud.com/) whether your data centre, hosting cluster or Web Cloud Databases server is affected by an incident on the OVHcloud infrastructure.

 > [!primary]
 >